 Bathtubs are mostly made of porcelain and it is recommended to clean them with a non-abrasive cleanser.
 Drain clogging can be prevented by keeping it clear of any hairs.
 Use any commercial rust remover to stop rust build-up but be sure to closely follow the manufacturer’s instructions to prevent any accidental injury.

-Finally, if you do not have the time or the inclination to clean your bathroom regularly yourself, you can utilise the services of professionals such as carpet cleaning Peckham to get the job done for you.
+Finally, if you do not have the time or the inclination to clean your bathroom regularly yourself, you can utilise the services of professionals such to get the job done for you.